pingcap/community/rfc/2019-12-9-Talent-Plan-Course-DDS.md

 ## Rationale

 For TiDB Community, an educational distributed database system project in Golang for the novice is necessary.
-The friendly and organized course content will serve as an invitation cards for more potential community members to TiDB.`
+The friendly and organized course content will serve as an invitation for more potential community members to TiDB.

 ## Compatibility